 Life is funny, isn’t it?
-You jump into blogging and worry about organic optimization because ABC SEO specialist said, “if you build it, they will come.”
+You jump into a blogging campaign and worry about organic optimization because ABC SEO specialist said, “if you build it, they will come.”
 Ah, the undefined they.
 Well, in this case it’s they, as in, the search engines, the visitors, the conversions.

 You jump into the huge time suck of engaging on Twitter and Facebook because XYZ social marketer said, “you have to give your customers some face time”.
 You jump on Quora, Amplify, Tumblr and 15 other things for the same reasons.